ton-blockchain/minter-contract/README.md

   What about the Jetton Logo URI, if it's stored on a website, can't it change?
 Yes, it can change and this is a feature.
 We believe that logos can go through rebranding without putting users at risk.
 Satoshi Nakamoto didn't design the current logo of Bitcoin when he wrote the initial code.

   I don't see the metadata in a wallet or block explorer, why?
-Many tools reused their NFT parsing code where metadata is much bigger and cannot be stored on-chain due to cost.
-Please open issues with these tools to fix and display on-chain metadata which is supported by the official standard.
+Some tools don't support yet the secure on-chain metadata standard.
+Please open issues with these tools to fix and display on-chain metadata which is supported by the official standard and is the secure way to publish Jettons.

 &nbsp;
 ## Protect yourself and your users